nexiality/documentation/commands/desktop/configureDesktopApplication.md

 		"controlType": "ControlType.Document",
 		"automationId": "15",
 		"elementType": "TextArea",
-		"label": "document",
+		"label": "edit",
 	}
   }
 }
 ```

-Notice that the `"edit"` component has the same XPATH as its container.
+Now it will appear to Nexial that `"app"` contains a `"document"` container (or form), and `"document"` contains a UI
+component named `"edit"`.
+Even though the XPATH for `"edit"` and `"document"` are the same, Nexial will overlook this
+and allow the hierarchy customization.
 Now we can edit on the Notepad via the
 [desktop &raquo; `typeTextArea(name,text1,text2,text3,text4)`](typeTextArea(name,text1,text2,text3,text4)), like this:

 ![](image/desktop.typeTextArea.png)